rinoto/spring-auto-mock/README.md

 ```

 The mocked service can also be injected in your tests.
 See a usage example in https://github.com/rinoto/spring-auto-mock/blob/master/src/test/java/sbg/rinoto/spring/mock/AutoMockRegistryProcessorTest.java

+### Why not use instead Mockito's @InjectMock and @Mock?
+You need spring-auto-mock only if your tests need to run with SpringJUnit4ClassRunner, and you have a lot of dependencies that you do not want to mock explicitly.
+Otherwise, please use @InjectMock and @Mock, or just mock your dependencies yourself.

 ### Idea
 Initially based on the work from Justin Ryan published [DZone](http://java.dzone.com/tips/automatically-inject-mocks)